How Safe Is Your School's Reopening Plan? Here's What To Look For

 But many schools have older systems that don't have the option of increasing fresh air.

 For schools that can't afford to update their systems, Santarpia recommends free-standing HEPA filters.
-He says the size of the room and noise impact need to be considered when choosing a device, but if used correctly, these filters "could dramatically reduce airborne contaminants."
+He says the size of the room and how much noise will be made need to be considered when choosing a device, but if used correctly, these filters "could dramatically reduce airborne contaminants."

 Unfortunately, the quality of air in classrooms may come down to resources.
 Wealthier districts will likely have more modern facilities and systems.